 Palmiet Sprite.
 Palmietgesie.

-- Click on images and and links to enlarge
+Click on all images to enlarge ore view more

 Key identification features:

-- Fece blueish white pruinosed with green labrum.
-The postocular spots have no truly pigmented ocular spots, but dumb-bell shaped pruinescent spots connected with pruinescent line.
+- Face blueish white pruinosed with green labrum.
+Postocular spots have no truly pigmented ocular spots, but dumb-bell shaped pruinescent spots connected with pruinescent line.

 - Eyes green with blackish grey cap.

 - Black dorsal stripes on thorax with blue antihumeral stripe and a broad humeral (lateral) black stripe on either side of thorax.

 - Thorax below is white or heavily pruinescent.